AndreasG11/MAE224/Lab-4:-Lift-and-Drag.md

 g = Photon(name,atoken);

-[cpress,aoa] = g.mrsairfoil;
+[pt,pb,aoa] = g.mrsairfoil;

 ```
-The output of the matlab function `mrsairfoil` will give you two variables, in the above example we have called these `cpress` and `aoa` but you may name them whatever you like.
-The variable `cpress` is a matrix with the first column corresponding to pressure taps on the top of the airfoil, with position (1,1) being the tap closest to the leading edge.
-The second column contains measurements of the pressure taps on the bottom of the airfoil, same deal with ordering.
+The output of the matlab function `mrsairfoil` will give you three variables, in the above example we have called these `pt`, `pb` and `aoa` but you may name them whatever you like.
+The variables `pt` and `pb` are column vectors containing the pressure at a certain location on the airfoil. `pt` corresponds to the taps on top of the airfoil, with index 1 being the top tap closest to the leading edge.  'pb' contains measurements of the pressure taps on the bottom of the airfoil, however, be aware that the tap numbering wraps around the trailing edge of the airfoil (i.e. tap 17 is the tap closest to the trailing edge on the bottom side, and is index #1 of `pb`).
 Pressure output is in Pascals (Pa).
 The other variable, `aoa`, is the angle of attack measured by an accelerometer located inside the airfoil, the corresponding units are degrees.
 It has a resolution of +/- 1 degree for this setup.

 To find the lift and drag coefficients, you will require the forces on the body.
 Can you think of a way to determine the forces based on the pressures measured via the taps?
 If not, you should definitely ask your TA.
 Direct force measurements are also taken via the LabVIEW setup on the adjacent computer and should be recorded for use in your lab report.